Last update at 29 · 10 · by milo‧‧‧ One of 809

 All the animals come out at night - whores, skunk pussies, buggers, queens, fairies, dopers, junkies, sick, venal.
 Someday a real rain will come and wash all this scum off the streets.
 I go all over.
 I take people to the Bronx, Brooklyn, I take 'em to Harlem.
 I don't care.
 Don't make no difference to me.
 It does to some.
 Some won't even take spooks.
 Don't make no difference to me.

-Robert Barnett of MusicWeb International has said that it contrasts deep, sleazy noises, representing the “scum” that Travis sees all over the city, with the saxophone, a musical counterpart to Travis, creating a mellifluously disenchanted troubadour.
+Robert Barnett of MusicWeb International has said that the Soundtrack by Bernard Herrmann contrasts deep, sleazy noises, representing the "scum" that Travis sees all over the city, with the saxophone, a musical counterpart to Travis, creating a mellifluously disenchanted troubadour.

 Barnett also observes that the opposing noises in the soundtrack—gritty little harp figures, hard as shards of steel, as well as a jazz drum kit placing the drama in the city—are indicative of loneliness in the midst of mobs of people.